Kyle-Hawkins/personal_site/src/project/makie_plot_claude/SETUP.md

 3. Select a plot type (Surface or Line)
 4. Click "Generate Plot"
 5. Wait a few seconds for the plot to generate
-6. The plot should appear on the page
+6. An interactive plot should appear in the viewer
+   - **3D Surface:** Click and drag to rotate, scroll to zoom
+   - **2D Line:** Click and drag to pan, scroll to zoom

 ## Quick Test Commands